Is Puron R410a Being Phased Out?

 Your AC unit uses a chemical refrigerant to move heat within your home outside.
-This makes your home chilled and comfortable.
-The kind of refrigerant used in your Winnipeg home’s air conditioner has changed several times as time has gone by, keeping up with technological advances and environmental considerations.
+This makes your home chilly and comfortable.
+The kind of refrigerant used in your Winnipeg home’s air conditioner has changed several times as time has passed, keeping up with technological advances and environmental regards.

 All modern home air conditioners in Winnipeg uses R410a, also known as Puron.
 But this refrigerant will subsequently be phased out.
-This is a result of a continued attention on reducing compounds known to negatively impact the environment.
+This is a result of a continued concentration on reducing substances known to negatively impact the environment.

 To learn the “why” that drives cooling regulation, it’s helpful to put it into perspective.
-Two-thirds of the 128.5 million residences in the U.S. have cooling systems, according to the U.S. Department of Energy.
+Two-thirds of the 128.5 million residences in the U.S. have air conditioning, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling functions.

-The issue in question is the refrigerant these systems has to produce the comfort we enjoy.
+The issue in question is the refrigerant these systems has to make the comfort we enjoy.

 Installed after 2010

-If your system was installed after January 1, 2010, it in all likelihood runs on R410a.
+If your system was installed after January 1, 2010, it in all likelihood has R410a.
 And there’s a lot of time for you to prepare for the phaseout.
 So, it’s not an issue you should be worried about immediately.

 Plans and dates have been fixed for commercial HVAC systems.
 But the start of the phaseout for residential air conditioning systems hasn’t yet been set.
 However, the phaseout could commence around 2024 and take 10 years to complete.

-By then, you could need to buy a new your unit anyhow, because the average life span for a cooling system is usually 15 years.
+By then, you could need to buy a new your unit anyhow, as the average life span for a cooling system is usually 15 years.

 Installed Before 2010

-Most of the time, we propose buying a new your unit as a result of the growing costs of maintaining an air conditioner with R22.
+A lot of the time, we propose upgrading your equipment as a result of the rising costs of maintaining an air conditioner with R22.
 In addition, you’ll be getting a better energy-efficient system.